wpennell/community-tools/community.md

 Github
 ======
-- git is a distributed revision control system with an emphasis on speed.
+- git is a distributed revision control system.  git-scm.com
-- GitHub github.com
+- GitHub github.com is a web-based hosting service for projects that use the Git revision control system.

+- A distributed computer system consists of multiple software components that are on multiple computers, but run as a single system.

+- download and install git git-scm.com/download
+- Crate a login on GitHub (requires ssh key)
+- Create a local git repository
+- Push the local git repository to GitHub and share it
+- Pull any repository you are interested in adding to
-- edit from desktop or website
+- Work on your local copy from either your desktop or the web
+- Push when you are ready

 Blogs / Google Reader
 =====================